erasmus-without-paper/ewp-mobility-vs-api-use-cases/README.md

 Sending institution needs to implement the [Outgoing Mobilities APIs][mobilities-api] to support this feature.
-Once this is done, sending institutions creates a new Outgoing Mobility object and notifies the receiving institution that such objects has been created.
+Once this is done, sending institution creates a new Outgoing Mobility object and notifies the receiving institution that such objects has been created.
 Every nominated student is "given" exactly one Outgoing Mobility object.